Stono/Npmzor/README.md

   - Caching of both Index queries and TGZ packages
   - External proxy connections honor http_proxy, https_proxy and no_proxy env variables
   - Hosting of your own internal modules by /PUT'ing to server:port/package
+  - Ability to get the /latest details or /-/package-latest

 To be done:
   - SHA checking of cached packages against the latest index (corruption and new version protection)